LiisbethKiipus/pizzaria/README.md

-# Pizzaria
+# Pizzaria Project

-Project for pizzaria website.
+Pizzaria website project.
 In development.
 Able to manage users and menu items.

 Example data with the following roles: